Updated February 9, 2021

 - Third, large and cutting-edge properties are harder to manage, and repairs and fixes cost a lot.

 - Finally, once you decide to sell your first rental property, it will be more challenging to find a buyer for a luxury real estate property.

 Thus, as a first-time investor, you should stick to a property that is easy to rent out, straightforward to manage, cheap to maintain, and quick to sell.

 4. In a Good State

-Another top characteristic of the best rental properties for beginners is the current condition of the listing.
-Unless you are going for a fix and flip, you should look for properties which are in a good general state and which don’t exhibit any major problems such as the foundation, roofing, etc.
+Another one of the top characteristics of the best rental properties for beginners is the current condition of the listing.
+Unless you are going for a fix and flip, you should look for properties in a good general state and don’t exhibit any significant problems such as the foundation, roofing, etc.

-2020 is looking great for investing in rental properties.
-To take advantage of the numerous benefits which this real estate strategy provides, it’s time to start planning for your first rental property.
-Just focus on the 4 top traits described above, and you will be on the path to a successful real estate investing career.
+It’s time to start planning for your first rental property to take advantage of the numerous benefits this real estate strategy provides.
+Just focus on the 4 top characteristics of the best rental properties described above, and you will be on the path to a successful real estate investing career.

 About the Author: Daniela Andreevska is Marketing Director at Mashvisor, a real estate analytics tool that helps real estate investors quickly find traditional and Airbnb investment properties.
 A research process that’s usually 3 months now can take 15 minutes.
 We provide all the real estate information in easy to understand visualizations.